The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 git clone https://github.com/gensyn-ai/rl-swarm.git
 ```

+* If you have an old swarm.pem file.
+Copy your existing swarm.pem file in rl-swarm folder on your Oracle VPS storage.
-* NOTE: Now Copy your Existing Swarm File in Rl-Swarm Folder of your Oracle VPS if you have old swarm.pem file or Just follow Next Commands for Fresh Setup.
+* Otherwise, Just follow Next Commands for Fresh Node Setup.

 ## Install Screen & Start The Node